yng-me/tsg/README.md

 ## Installation

-You may install the `tsg` package either from GitHub or R-CRAN.
+You may install the `tsgx` package either from GitHub or R-CRAN.

 ```r
 # Install devtools if not yet installed in your machine